3mdeb/news-and-ideas/blog/content/post/2020-10-15-xen-implementation-for-trenchboot.md

 }
 ```

-It calls `STGI` instruction that sets `GIF`.
+It calls `STGI` instruction this sets `GIF`.
 The function is called during the
 CPU initialization, before the enabling NMIs in
 [`common.c`](https://github.com/3mdeb/xen/pull/4/files#diff-1bebd72d2d87eeadb3d0df2d5448f3b3270f47245efd63a6a4c97a627be23ab5R912):